denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/01-intro-command-line.md

 1. What is the difference between the shell (Bash, ZSH, ksh) and terminal emulator?

-2. What is the difference a file file and a folder?
+2. What is the difference a file and a folder?

 3. What is the difference between relative and absolute path?
 Give an example.